openDesk 1.0 is here!

 Following the initial release of openDesk 1.0 at the Smart Country Convention in September, we’re pleased to announce the launch of our first feature release, openDesk 1.1, packed with new functionalities!

 The portal now features a newsfeed alongside the existing applications.
-Newsfeed content is created within the Wiki of the Knowledge application.
+Newsfeed content is created in the Knowledge application.
 Clicking on a newsfeed entry directs users to the corresponding Wiki entry.
 Administrators of the Knowledge application can create and manage newsfeed entries.

 As part of ZenDiS’s European partnership with DINUM (la direction interministérielle du numérique), a beta version of a new application called “Notes” has been developed and integrated into openDesk 1.1.
 This app will continue to be improved throughout 2025.